MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

 - AzureAD incident response module
 - The [Get-AzureADPSPermissions.ps1](https://gist.github.com/psignoret/41793f8c6211d2df5051d77ca3728c09) script from GitHub

-PowerShell is the easiest tool and does not require you to modify anything in the tenancy.
-We are going to base our investigation on the public documentation from the Illicit Consent Grant attack.
+PowerShell is the easiest tool and doesn't require you to modify anything in the tenancy.
+We're going to base our investigation on the public documentation from the Illicit Consent Grant attack.

 Run `Get-AzureADPSPermissions.ps1`, to export all of the OAuth consent grants and OAuth apps for all users in your tenancy into a *.csv* file.
 See the [Prerequisites](#prerequisites) section to download and run the `Get-AzureADPSPermissions` script.